English Defence League

-Ideologically on the extreme-right or far-right of British politics, the EDL is part of the international counter-jihad movement.
-Rejecting the idea that Muslims can truly be English, the EDL presents Islam as an intolerant, primitive threat seeking to take over Europe.
+Ideologically on the extreme-right or far-right of British politics, the EDL was part of the international counter-jihad movement.
+Rejecting the idea that Muslims can truly be English, the EDL presented Islam as an intolerant, primitive threat seeking to take over Europe.
 Some political scientists and other commentators characterised this Islamophobic stance as culturally racist.
-Both online and at its events, EDL members have incited violence against Muslims, with supporters carrying out violent acts both at demonstrations and independently.
-The EDL's broader ideology features nationalism, nativism, and populism, blaming a perceived decline in English culture on high immigration rates and an uncaring political elite.
+Both online and at its events, EDL members incited violence against Muslims, with supporters carrying out violent acts both at demonstrations and independently.
+The EDL's broader ideology featured nationalism, nativism, and populism, blaming a perceived decline in English culture on high immigration rates and an uncaring political elite.
 It distinguished itself from Britain's traditional far-right by rejecting biological racism, antisemitism, and homophobia.
-Commentators differ on whether the EDL itself is ideologically fascist, although several of its leaders were previously involved in fascist organisations and some neo-Nazis and other fascists attended EDL events.
+Commentators differed on whether the EDL itself was ideologically fascist, although several of its leaders were previously involved in fascist organisations and some neo-Nazis and other fascists attended EDL events.
+The group also spawned an offshoot called the European Defence League.

-Headed by a small leadership team, in its heyday the EDL sub-divided into over 90 local and thematic divisions, each with considerable autonomy.
+Largely headed by a centralised leadership team, in its heyday the EDL sub-divided into over 90 local and thematic divisions, each with considerable autonomy.
 Its support base consisted primarily of young, working-class white British men, some from established far-right and football hooligan subcultures.
 Polls indicated that most UK citizens opposed the EDL, and the organisation was repeatedly challenged by anti-fascist groups.
-Many local councils and police forces discouraged EDL marches, citing the high financial cost of policing them, the disruptive influence on community harmony, and the damage caused to counter-terrorism operations.
+Many local councils and police forces discouraged EDL marches, citing the high cost of policing them, the disruptive influence on community harmony, and the damage caused to counter-terrorism operations.